 Cutting the connections between the 2 hemispheres (sides) of the brain in corpus callosotomy stops seizures spreading from one hemisphere to the other.
 But it doesn’t stop all the seizures, only the drop attacks.
 In fact, some children may have more focal (partial) seizures, but they are less severe.

-After hemispherectomy, a child’s vision may be reduced or they may have double vision.
-This is usually temporary, for a few days or weeks.
-They may also have some problems with their peripheral vision.
-This may be temporary or permanent and will depend on how much of the brain has been removed.
+After removing one hemisphere of the brain in hemispherectomy, a child’s vision might be affected for a few days or weeks.
+Their vision might be reduced, or they might have double vision.
+They might also have some problems with their peripheral vision.
+This could be temporary or permanent, depending on how much of the brain has been removed.

-After hemispherectomy or hemispherotomy, a child may have limited use of one side of the body.
-This one-sided paralysis is called a ‘hemiparesis’ or ‘hemiplegia’.
-Physiotherapy and occupational therapy can help with this.
+After hemispherectomy or hemispherotomy, a child may have limited use of one side of their body.
+This paralysis is called a ‘hemiparesis’ or ‘hemiplegia’.
+Physiotherapy and occupational therapy can help children affected with this.

 Some children may have had behaviour problems before the surgery.
 Or they may have had problems communicating or relating to other people.
 Epilepsy surgery itself will probably not help these problems.
-It is even possible that in a very few children, these problems may become a little worse.
+It is even possible that a very few children will have worse problems than before.

 If you would like to see this information with references, visit the Advice and Information references section of our website.
 If you are unable to access the internet, please contact our Epilepsy Action Helpline freephone on 0808 800 5050.